kumarikandam/absolute-proxy/documentary/index.md

 %NPM: @lemuria/absolute-proxy%

-`@lemuria/absolute-proxy` is Assigns Styles To Position Element Absolutely On Top Of The Target One.
+`@lemuria/absolute-proxy` Assigns Styles To Position Element Absolutely On Top Of The Target One.

 ```sh
 yarn add @lemuria/absolute-proxy